19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 - Friday: Macapat (Javanese poetry and songs) at 10:00;

 The entrance ticket to the Yogyakarta Kraton is 15.000 IDR (1$) for foreigners.
-The Kraton is open Tuesday to Sunday from 8:00 to 14:00.

-5. Sonobudoyo Museum
+5. Dive into Javanese Culture at the Sonobudoyo Museum

 The museum has a vast collection from ancient times to the present day.
 It’s split into two units – old and new.
+If you’re overwhelmed, stick to the old one.

 The ticket costs only 20.000 IDR (1.35$) giving you access to both.
 Sonobudoyo is open from 8:00 to 21:00 every day except Monday.

-6. Taman Sari, the Water Castle
+6. Imagine the Sultan’s Harem at Taman Sari, the Water Castle

 The Taman Sari complex consists of 18 water gardens, over 50 buildings, a unique underground mosque (Sumur Gumuling), and many nice places to relax or take pictures.

-What you would see today is largely the result of renovations in the 1970s and yet most of the complex is in a very bad state.
-Regardless, it’s still rather easy to imagine how the Sultan walked around the bathing area to pick a concubine for the day.
+What you would see today is largely the result of renovations in the 1970s and yet most of the complex is still in a very bad state.

 Taman Sari is open every day from 9:00 to 15:00.
 Ticket is 15.000 IDR / 1$ for foreigners.

 Fort Vredeburg is open Tuesday to Sunday from 8:00 to 15:00.
-Entrance ticket for foreigners is 10.000 IDR (0.7$).
+The entrance ticket for foreigners costs 10.000 IDR (0.7$).

-8. History Of Java Museum (HOJM)
+8. Learn about pre-Islamic Java at the History Of Java Museum (HOJM)

-If you want to wrap the history of Yogyakarta up from pre-islamic times to the modern day, then the History Of Java Museum is the best place to go.
+If you want to wrap the history of Yogyakarta up from pre-Islamic times to the modern day, then the History Of Java Museum is the best place to go.

 Upon entering, a guide will accompany you around the museum explaining things as you go.
 You can linger in places you find interesting and there’s a ton of information in English.

 To get to the museum, take bus #8 from Malioboro to Jalan Parangtritis, then walk a little to the museum.
-It’s not one of the most popular things to do in Yogyakarta, but I think it’s worth it.

 The museum is open from Tuesday to Sunday, 9:00 to 18:00.
 Entrance ticket: 35.000 IDR / 2.35$.

-9. Malioboro
+9. Walk along Malioboro

 Jalan Malioboro has become synonymous with Yogyakarta over the years.
 If the Kraton is the heart, Malioboro is the aorta.
-Here’s something that nobody would tell you though: that’s not even the name of the street!
-Its official name is “Jalan Jenderal Ahman Yani“, while Malioboro is the name of the neighborhood around the street.

 Malioboro is 1.3 km long, divided into 4 sections with over a thousand stores lined up on both sides of the street.
 There are also street performances, buskers, department stores, street food stands, malls, traditional markets, hotels, mosques, museums and so much more.